From newbie to advanced: 6 ways to up your mileage redemption game

 About a year passed from the time I opened my first credit card until I was ready to make my first international award redemption.
 I spent that time scheming every possible way I could to earn more points without spending more money.
 I also spent it practising the delicate art of award booking.

 My goal was to fly the carrier’s stunning 747-8 from Chicago O’Hare (ORD).
-However, I was willing to position to just about any airport to improve my chances.
+However, I was willing to position at just about any airport to improve my chances.
 I spent countless hours searching for Lufthansa awards on the United website.
 I focused on flights departing in the next 15 days to get an idea of which airports offered the best availability.

 After a while, I realized that I had a very decent shot at finding an award out of Chicago.
 So I started to fine-tune the timing.
 Eventually, I had it down to a science – I knew exactly what time in the day Lufthansa would release first-class award space to partners.
 Fifteen days before my scheduled departure, I was online and had my flight booked less than five minutes after award space became available.